 An applicant will have a primary degree of at least Second Class Honours Grade I in the Humanities.
 Successful applicants will normally have evidence of successful performance in undergraduate modules taken in Film Studies and/or Media Studies and/or practical/professional expertise or qualification in the area.
 Applications from students with a Second Class Honours Grade II degree in a suitable subject may also be considered.
 These applicants may be requested to submit a proposal and/or attend an interview.

 All applicants must submit two academic references.
-These should be forwarded by the referee to MA coordinator, Dr. Gwenda Young (firstname.lastname@example.org) on or before June 1st.
+These should be uploaded with your application.
+Alternatively, copies of references can be sent directly to the MA coordinator, Dr. Gwenda Young (firstname.lastname@example.org) on or before June 1st.